 Expectations are a dangerous thing.
 They can lead us to great disappointment often and utter satisfaction only rarely.
 I often hear and read other photographers whine and wallow over the lack of great light or weather at that location they have been chasing an image or idea for years.
 I often wonder how many images have passed them by as they sit in wait for that one shot, that idea that never fully realizes itself.
+Like a great lover that is lost but only to the imagination, trapped in your mind, but never materializes.
 I have learned (and it is partly due to my personality in general) to rarely ever pre-visualize an image in my mind before I set out on a trip.
-I prefer to visit a location(s) that inspire me and simply let mother nature dictate the images, always keeping an open mind and eye to the infinite possibilities of composition and light.
+I prefer to visit a location(s) that inspire me and simply let my emotions and vision dictate the images, always keeping an open mind and eye to the infinite possibilities of composition and light.

 Desert Mirror, Death Valley National Park, CA

 Upon arrival in Death Valley I was greeted with near perfect conditions.
 The evening before it had rained in the desert filling the playas with standing water.
 Add to that great clouds and light and you have a recipe for amazing landscape images.
-I choose an area that I read about in Ron & Sarah's eBook, Desert Paradise, named Cottonball Basin just a short drive from Furnace Creek.
+I choose an area that I visited many times before, Cottonball Basin, just a short drive from Furnace Creek.
 I didn't know exactly what to expect that evening and so I hiked off across the playa looking for whatever captured my imagination.
 About a mile into my walk the terrain of the playa changed dramatically giving way to salt tiles filled with water.
 The design of the landscape, reflections and dramatic clouds allowed me to compose ultra-wide angle compositions.
 I later converted the image to B&W to emphasize the graphic nature of the scene.

 Geometry, Death Valley National Park, CA